Vivianstats/AIDE/README.md

 Introduction
 ------------

 AIDE is a statistical method which identifies full-length mRNA isoforms from a novel perspective: using the likelihood ratio test to find novel isoforms in a stepwise manner given annotated isoforms, by prioritizing and selectively borrowing information from the annotated isoforms.
+Please refer to our preprint at [Biorxiv](https://www.biorxiv.org/content/early/2018/10/07/437350) for detailed description of our method.

 Any suggestions on the package are welcome!
 For technical problems, please report to [Issues](https://github.com/Vivianstats/AID/issues).
 For suggestions and comments on the method, please contact Wei (<liw@ucla.edu>) or Dr. Jessica Li (<jli@stat.ucla.edu>).